-Island country Sri Lanka is located close to the Indian Peninsula on the Ceylon island.
-Ceylon used to be the official name of the country till the year 1972.
+Sri Lanka is an island located right next to the Indian Peninsula.
+Ceylon is the name of the island of Sri Lanka, in fact, that very same name was used to be the official name of the country until 1972.
 About 75% of Sinhalese live in this multi-ethnic country.
-The minority is made up by Indian Tamil people.
+The minority is made of Indian Tamil people.
 Since 1830 Tamils were imported on the island from India as a labour force to work on the tea plantations.
 The country faced almost thirty years of civil conflicts.
-The fights for creating own independed state organized by the “Liberation Tigers of Tamil Eelam“ ended in 2009.
+The fights for creating an independent state organized by the “Liberation Tigers of Tamil Eelam“ ended in 2009.
 The government military force defeated the Tigers.
 The fights caused many victims (up to 100.000).
-About three hundred thousand refugees were on the way through the island country.
-In 2005 this beautiful country faced destroying tsunami wave.
-Our organization concentrates on a help to orphans, poor children and families from the far-away areas.
+About three hundred thousand refugees made their way through the island.
+In 2005 this beautiful country faced massive destruction by a tsunami.

 1. Women nunnery Sakyadhīta

 The vision of the nunnery is to educate Buddhist nuns to establish a good knowledge of Dhamma (Buddha's teaching) and Vinaya (monastic rules).
 The aim is to develop one's own meditation practice and to be able to lead a Buddhist monastery.

 The education in the nunnery focuses on the areas of computer knowledge, and on social and humanitarian help.
 Nuns play a crucial role in the Sri Lankan social service.
 In the society the nuns help to change the attitude towards education.